 It’s the home of the country’s vegetables, olive oil and some tasty chocolate!

-For three months we stayed on a farm with a wonderful family who kept us fed and watered (and by water we mean wine) while we looked after the kids and farm.
+For three months in the summer we stayed on a farm with a wonderful family who kept us fed and watered (and by water we mean wine) while we looked after the kids and farm.
 (Disclaimer: there was no mixing of childcare duties along with the wine!)

 While we were there, we managed to work our way around the region on weekends all the while having a unique insight through the lives of the locals.

 Starting from our nearest city, let’s take a trip around Umbria!